Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Advanced Reporting**
   - Offers enhanced reporting and visualizations that incorporate data storytelling techniques to provide deeper insights.

+- **Data Portability:**
+   - Users can export and import their data, allowing them to maintain control over their information and use it in other financial tools or reports.

 #### 6.1.3.
 Potential Features
 The following features are under consideration for future development but are not yet confirmed or scheduled for implementation.